GoogleChrome/chrome-launcher/docs/readme.md

 `chrome-debug` is added to your `PATH`.
 This binary launches a standalone Chrome instance with an open debugging port.

-- Run `chrome-debug`
+- Run `chrome-debug`.
+This will log the debugging port your instance of Chrome is running on
 - navigate to and log in to your site
-- in a separate terminal tab `lighthouse http://mysite.com`
+- in a separate terminal tab `lighthouse http://mysite.com --port port-number` using the port number your Chrome instance is running on

 ## Testing on a mobile device